Bert Sutcliffe: Cricket career

-Sutcliffe is especially noted for an innings of 80 not out against South Africa in Johannesburg on Boxing Day 1953.
+Selected for the 1953–54 tour of South Africa, Sutcliffe is especially noted for an innings of 80 not out against South Africa in Johannesburg on Boxing Day 1953.
 New Zealand's batsmen were routed by South African fast bowler Neil Adcock on a green wicket.
-Sutcliffe was hit in the head by Adcock and, having left the field to receive hospital treatment, returned to the crease swathed in bandages.
+Sutcliffe was hit on the head by Adcock and, having left the field to receive hospital treatment, returned to the crease swathed in bandages.
 He took on the bowling, hitting a number of sixes, until the ninth wicket fell.
-The New Zealand fast bowler Bob Blair, next man in, was understood to be back at the team hotel distraught as his fiancee had been killed in the Tangiwai disaster two days earlier.
+The New Zealand fast bowler Bob Blair, the next man in, was understood to be back at the team hotel distraught as his fiancee had been killed in the Tangiwai disaster two days earlier.
 Sutcliffe started to walk off only to see Blair walk out.
 Despite the presence of 23,000 fans, silence enveloped the ground.
 33 runs were added in 10 minutes before Blair was out.
 New Zealand lost the Test match by a considerable margin.
 Notwithstanding this, the noted New Zealand cricket writer Dick Brittenden said: "It was a great and glorious victory, a story every New Zealand boy should learn at his mother's knee".

+Playing for New Zealand against India at New Delhi in 1955–56 tour, he scored 230 not out, which was then a Test record for New Zealand.
+The test match was drawn.
+In an earlier test he scored a century as well of 137 not out in New Zealand's second innings.

+In 1962 his sporting goods store in Dunedin failed and he accepted a sales position in Hamilton, in the North Island.
+He played for Northern Districts from 1962–63 to 1965–66.

 Retirement

-He wrote his memoirs, Between Overs: Memoirs of a Cricketing Kiwi, in 1963, although his Test career still had two years to go.

-After Sutcliffe retired from cricket he became a coach.
+Sutcliffe wrote his memoirs, Between Overs: Memoirs of a Cricketing Kiwi, in 1963.
+After he retired from cricket he became a coach.

 In the 1985 New Year Honours, Sutcliffe was appointed a Member of the Order of the British Empire, for services to cricket.

+Death and legacy

+Sutcliffe died in Auckland on 20 April 2001, aged 77, from emphysema.
+Just prior to his death he recorded footage of interviews with broadcaster and former cricketer Jeremy Coney for the documentary series The Mantis and the Cricket: Tales from the Tours.
+The series recounted the history of New Zealand cricket and was first broadcast after Sutcliffe had died.

 In 2010 The Last Everyday Hero: The Bert Sutcliffe Story, a biography by Richard Boock, was published.
 The Cricket Society chose it as its cricket book of the year in 2011.

 New Zealand Cricket awards the Bert Sutcliffe Medal annually to those it deems have made outstanding service to cricket in New Zealand over a lifetime.

+Sutcliffe was named in the First XI of the newly established NZC Hall of Fame in December 2024 where he was described as "the ultimate cricketing hero of countless New Zealand youngsters."